SaidTorres3/video-editor/README.md

 Link-time optimization is automatically enabled when `USE_STATIC_FFMPEG` is used to keep performance similar to the dynamic build.

 Alternatively you can use the provided `run.ps1` script.
-Pass `-Backblaze` if you want to build with automatic uploads enabled:
+Pass `-Backblaze` if you want to build with automatic uploads enabled.
+The script looks for `libcurl` in the same vcpkg directory as FFmpeg:

 ```powershell
 ./run.ps1 -Static -Backblaze